krumsieklab/rpair/tutorials/02_the_cv_rpair_function.md

 This tutorial demonstrates how to use the cv_rpair function and its utility functions.
 The cv_rpair function performs k-fold cross-validation of the rpair function.
 The cv_rpair functions supports two kinds of input: survival and continuous.
 Like rpair, cv_rpair has three corresponding utility functions: predict, coef, and plot.
-Two important parameters featured in this tutorial are type.measure.
+An important parameter featured in this tutorial is type.measure.
 The type.measure parameter allows  the user to select which loss function to use for cross-validation - "deviance" (default) or "cindex".
 Selecting "deviance" uses the selected loss function itself (e.g. exponential loss) while selecting "cindex" uses the concordance measure.

 ``` r
 library(rpair)